Observational entropy with general quantum priors: Conclusions

 In both interpretations, we observe that the uniform state $u$ plays the role of reference, or prior, knowledge.
 This may not represent the proper knowledge of the physical situation: for instance, for systems in contact with a thermal bath, it may be more natural to choose the Gibbs prior.
 Based on this, we have studied generalisations of OE, in which the prior knowledge can be an arbitrary state $\gamma$.

 When $[\rho,\gamma]=0$, we find an obvious generalisation of the excess term [Eq.~\eqref{eq:D-D=DP}] that retains both interpretations of statistical deficiency and irretrodictability.
 This is no longer straightforward for a general quantum prior.
 Technically, one of the main difficulty lies in that the irretrodictability quantifier is a relative entropy between joint input-and-output objects, whose definition in quantum theory is a current topic of research.
 We have explored three possible definitions of generalized OE (Table~\ref{tab:prop}): two specifically designed to satisfy one of the interpretations but lacking the other; the third retaining both by replacing the usual Umegaki relative entropy with the Belavkin-Staszewski version.
 Thus we have a novel fully quantum object, that quantifies simultaneously the loss of distinguishability by the measurement and the hardness to retrodict the input knowing the output.
-Having built this object from information-theoretical considerations, we leave for future work whether it may naturally occur in a physical (thermodynamical) setting.
+Being built from information-theoretical considerations, our new formulation of OE may also hold significance in physical (thermodynamical) contexts, such as its relationship with work extraction \cite{safranek2023work}.
+We leave a deeper exploration of the physical implications of OE for future research.